Faculty & Staff

 Since coming to Truman in 2015, I have taught a range of classes in the Latin and Greek languages, and Classical mythology, literature, and culture.
 I serve as co-advisor to Truman's chapter of Eta Sigma Phi, the undergraduate Classics Honors Society, and led our chapter as we hosted the virtual national convention in Spring 2021.
 I have overseen student research in Classics that has been presented at national venues and recently advised a student paper published in the undergraduate research journal, Philomathes.
 My research interests include Augustan Age literature, Roman satire, reception and film studies (particularly sci-fi and cinematic horror), and game studies.

 I recently published an article on how narratives from mythology can help unpack the complex relationships between humans and AI in Star Trek (androids, supercomputers, and holograms).
 This is part of a larger book project that is just getting underway on Star Trek's engagement with the ancient, Classical past, a collaboration with Dr. Natalie Swain from Acadia University.
-I am also writing a chapter for an edited volume that observes how kids' animated film and TV reimagine ancient fantasy worlds, particularly Cloud Cuckoo Land, to interrogate the interplay between escapism and coming-of-age.
+I am also writing a chapter for an edited volume that observes how kids' animated film and TV reimagine ancient fantasy worlds, particularly Cloud Cuckoo Land, to interrogate the interplay between escapism and coming-of-age narratives.
 And I have two new projects in the realm of game studies, one that analyzes warrior women in table-top and RPG games, and another that observes the mechanics and playability of divine powers and representations of the gods in table-top games.

 --------------